-That's why we must hold the Scriptures in high esteem.
+This is one of the reasons we must put the Scriptures at the center of all we do.
 We have no right to make the church what we want it to be.
-Christ already made it clear what He wants the church to be and do-in His Word.
+Christ already made it clear what He wants His church to be and do-in His Word.